-Analysis | NFL Week 11 power rankings: Brees-less Saints hang on; ‘Tua Time’ Dolphins, miracle Cards move up
+Analysis | NFL Week 11 power rankings: Brees-less Saints hang on; ‘Tua Time’ Dolphins, miracle Cardinals move up

 19. Atlanta Falcons (3-6) | Last week’s rank: 19

-The Falcons, returning from their bye, become the first team to face the Drew Brees-less Saints.
-They play Sunday at the Superdome and the Falcons surely sense an upset is possible, given their improved level of play just before the bye.
+The Falcons, returning from their bye, will become the first team to face the Drew Brees-less Saints.
+They play Sunday at the Superdome, and the Falcons surely sense an upset is possible, given their improved level of play just before the bye.

 20. New York Giants (3-7) | Last week’s rank: 26

-It’s entirely possible that the Giants are the NFC East’s best team.
+It’s entirely possible the Giants are the NFC East’s best team.
 That’s not saying very much at all.
 But the Giants and their fans will probably take it at this point.
 QB Daniel Jones was reliable with his no-turnover performance in the victory over the Eagles.

 21. Chicago Bears (5-5) | Last week’s rank: 17